Towards Inadequately Pre-trained Models in Transfer Learning: Results and Analyses

-Concretely, in Figure \ref{fig:main_exp}, we can easily observe that there exists a best transferring spot before the model is fully pre-trained when viewed as a feature extractor for different datasets, which means that the correlation between the accuracy of the pre-trained model and the quality of the feature of penultimate layer is not as positive as claimed in \cite{Kornblith_2019_CVPR}.
+Concretely, in Figure \ref{fig:main_exp} and Figure~\ref{fig:vit_exp}, we can easily observe that there exists a best transferring spot before the model is fully pre-trained when viewed as a feature extractor for different datasets, which means that the correlation between the accuracy of the pre-trained model and the quality of the feature of the penultimate layer is not as positive as claimed in \cite{Kornblith_2019_CVPR}.
 We can also notice that the general trace of the FE performance is roughly a U-form curve with respect to the source performance, implying a potential trade-off between multiple factors during the pre-training process.
 Some curves exhibit a form of double-U, e.g. Stanford Cars and CUB-200-2011, and the FE performance at pre-trained epoch 40 and 70 is more likely to increase.
-We suspect this phenomenon may relate with the learning rate annealing after the 30-th and 60-th pre-training epoch~\cite{li2019towards}.
+We suspect this phenomenon may relate to the learning rate annealing after the 30-th and 60-th pre-training epoch~\cite{li2019towards}.
+In ~\ref{fe_app}, we will showcase some scenarios where inadequately pre-training brings advantages.

-\subsection{Fully pre-training brings better fine-tuning performance}
+\subsection{Fully Pre-training Brings Better Fine-tuning Performance}

 The case for FT is quite different compared with FE.
 The general evolution trend for fine-tuning is still positively correlated with the source performance, though the fully pre-trained checkpoint is not always the best.
 And we can also find that the best FT model emerges later than the best FE model.
-This asynchronization is actually surprising because it is a common sense that a better initialization should brings better fine-tuning results.
+This asynchronization is actually surprising because it is common sense that a better initialization should bring better fine-tuning results.
 However, our work is not the only one that challenges this intuition.
 Recent empirical studies~\cite{zhang2020revisiting,li2020rifle} propose to improve fine-tuning by re-initializing top layers, i.e. employing a worse feature extractor as the starting point of fine-tuning.